 - Hydel power (Bhakra Nangal Dam and Hirakud).

-- Non-conventional Sources: Solar, wind, tidal, geo-thermal, nuclear and bio-gas (generation and advantages).
+- Non-conventional Sources: Solar, wind, nuclear and bio-gas (important areas and advantages).

 - Indian Agriculture – importance, problems and reforms.

-- Types of farming in India: subsistence and commercial: shifting, intensive, extensive, plantation and mixed.
+- Types of farming in India: subsistence and commercial: intensive, extensive, plantation and mixed.

 - Agricultural seasons (rabi, kharif, zayad).